odoo/owl/doc/qweb.md

 context["a"] + context["b"].c(context["d"]);
 ```

-It is useful to explain the various rules that applies on these expressions:
+It is useful to explain the various rules that apply on these expressions:

 1. it should be a simple expression which returns a value.
 It cannot be a statement.